 Physical keys to offices and other controlled spaces are stored in IP-enabled key cabinets located throughout the facility.
 Requests for key issuance are sent to the Traka management server which queries Active Directory for authorization and then sends a command to the appropriate key locker to dispense the requested key.

 Data flows into the PACSS system from PIV cards and Active Directory.
-Data flows out of the system via temporary visitor badges and access requests from designated workstations.
 All data flows between PACSS components are encrypted in transit.